annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 Hoisting Safety
   We say it is safe to hoist instruction to an earlier point in the execution if it produces the same result as in the original execution and early result availability doesn’t cause observable change in the program behavior.

+Please note that if instruction is not executed in the original program, it is free to produce any result.
 Typical examples of unsafe instruction hoisting are moving a load ahead of potentially aliasing store or scheduling potentially throwing instruction ahead of another side-effecting instruction.
-In LLVM terms, this is very similar to ``llvm::canSinkOrHoistInst`` used in LICM along with avoiding hoisting over instructions that fail ``isGuaranteedToTransferExecutionToSuccessor`` (for example, may Throw calls or returns).
-Note that we can still hoist over throwing calls if we prove the instruction we are hoisting is speculatable (see below).
+Fortunately, this is not something new to the compiler and there are multiple places doing hoisting safety checks.

 Speculatability
 ===============